 Our Time, Our Voice is a powerful convening of high school youth from across the region who will engage in experiential learning activities to develop and amplify youth voice and promote the Youth Voice Platform for MLK50.

-Students ages 14-21 are welcome, from all backgrounds, socioeconomic levels, races, ethnicities, religions, genders and sexual orientations.
+Students grades 9-12 are welcome, from all backgrounds, socioeconomic levels, races, ethnicities, religions, genders and sexual orientations.

-Our Time, Our Voice will be held at First Baptist Broad, and we expect 300-350 middle and high school students to attend.
+Our Time, Our Voice will be held at First Baptist Church-Broad, and we expect 300-350 high school students to attend.

-Xiuhtezcatl (that’s ‘Shoe-Tez-Caht’) is a 17-year-old indigenous climate activist, hip-hop artist and author who’s also a lead plaintiff in the youth-led environmental class action suit against the federal government.
-He’s the Youth Director of Earth Guardians, and his work has been featured on on PBS, Showtime, National Geographic, Rolling Stone, Upworthy, Aljazeera, The Guardian, CNN, MSNBC, HBO, VICE, and many more.
+Xiuhtezcatl (that’s ‘Shoe-Tez-Caht’) is a 17-year-old indigenous climate activist, hip-hop artist and author of We Rise: The Earth Guardian's Guide to Building a Movement that Restores the Planet.
+He’s the Youth Director of Earth Guardians, and his work has been featured on PBS, Showtime, National Geographic, Rolling Stone, Upworthy, Aljazeera, The Guardian, CNN, MSNBC, HBO, VICE, and many more.

 Check out Xiuhtezcatl’s recent interview on Real Time with Bill Maher: